 Many people who hear it claim that they are able to communicate with the Sasquatch because they often get a screaming “Whoop” response!

-The last type of call I will cover is “whispered scream”.
+The last type of call I will cover is “whispered scream.”
 This is a low-volume scream, but very high pitched.
-Many people note that a sighting often follows up a scream like this.
+Many people note that a sighting often follows a scream like this.

-Depending on the distance that any of these calls are from you can tell just how close a Sasquatch might be to you.
-The “whispered scream” It is not believed to be a hostile alert.
+Hearing any of these calls are a near guarantee that Sasquatch is somewhere near you.
+The “whispered scream” is not believed to be a hostile alert.
 If a Bigfoot were being hostile, you’d likely hear more of a growl combined with a scream.

 Our means of communicating with Bigfoot is something that you must use with caution.